Spireblades/chrubuntu/README.md

 <h4>Step 3: After you're in developer mode, go into quick setitngs (bottom right of the screen) and connect to your WiFi network.</h4>

-<h4>Step 4: Press CTRL-ALT-RIGHT ARROW in that order to open the VT2 shell.</h4>
+<h4>Step 4: Press CTRL-ALT-FORWARD in that order to open the VT2 shell.</h4>

 <h4>Step 5: Sign in as user 'chronos' and don't try entering a password, as one should not exist.
 If one does, use shimboot to access a Linux terminal, then continue the process below.</h4>